nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 And then the Apple 2 arrived, and the System 80 was forgotten.

-It was a cast-off, a cheap Apple 2 plus clone[^1], the last remaining stock left over when a friend of Dad's decided to wind up his small import business.
+It was a cast-off, a cheap Apple 2 plus clone, the last remaining stock left over when a friend of Dad's decided to wind up his small import business.
 The case was built to the same moulded design as a real Apple 2 Plus but the plastic was a little mottled and swirly and slightly yellowish,